rokwire/rokwire-building-blocks-api/profileservice/README.md

 ```
 ### SEARCH non-pii dataset using eventId
 Search existing non-pii dataset by using eventId in the favorites.
-The result colud be a single json or json list.
+The result is a single json object or json list.
 ```
 curl http://localhost:5000/profiles/device-data?favorites.eventId=5e17f8e0703183000a5225e0
 ```